AyushGupta0202/Quake-Seeker/README.md

 ### Earthquake Prone Regions Finder

-This app displays information about recent earthquake occured in and around India:
+This app displays information about recent earthquakes occured in and around India:
 * Magnitude of the earthquake
 * Location of the earthquake
 * Date and time of occurance